Jeffail/ash/README.md

 ASH is an AI bot that is destined to replace me for all important functions and responsibilities.
 Eventually, I will switch ASH on manually for the final time, and from that moment onwards it will be responsible for its own fate.
 Once ASH is complete I will finally have time to skip fancifully through the countryside wearing linen clothes and singing about flowers, an activity that will likely result in my death.

+## WARNING - EXPERIMENTAL

+This repository currently uses some features from Redpanda Connect that aren't yet released.

 ## Steps to Run Demo

 ### Run RPCN MCP Server